apalii/cdc/README.md

 ```bash
 sudo python2.7 hcc.py
 ```
-- without parameters it will show all sip envs on the current server
+without parameters it will show all sip envs on the current server

 ```bash
 sudo python2.7 hcc.py --ip 192.168.197.114 -d 600 --debug --disconnect
 ```
--will disconnect all calls with duration more then 60 seconds with debuging information.
+will disconnect all calls with duration more then 60 seconds with debuging information.

 ```bash
 sudo python2.7 hcc.py --debug --show
 ```
-- will show all (possible)hunged calls for every sip env
+will show all (possible)hung calls for every sip env

-- how to download script on the particular server ?
+#### How to download script on the particular server ?
 ```bash
 wget --no-check-certificate --content-disposition https://raw.githubusercontent.com/apalii/hcc/master/hcc.py
 ```
-- The same for all SIP servers ?
+#### The same for all SIP servers ?

 ```bash
 for i in `mysql -uroot porta-configurator -sse "select ip from Servers where name like '%sip%'"`